How to calculate food cost percentage for your restaurant

 But what does this figure mean for your restaurant?

-Food cost is an indicator to be taken very seriously if you want to ensure the profitability of your restaurant.
+Food cost percentage should be taken very seriously if you want to ensure the profitability of your restaurant.
 The better you understand it, the better equipped you'll be to make important strategic decisions.

-👉 By estimating the amount of costs to be incurred for each dish, food cost makes it possible to :
+👉 Estimating the costs for each dish makes it possible to :

 • Set all your prices right ;